ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 count toward your personal disk quota under `$HOME`.

-Any group with purchased storage can have a group folder in both the non-PHI `/wynton/group/` area and the PHI `/wynton/protected/group/` area at the same time, e.g. `/wynton/group/boblab/` and `/wynton/protected/group/boblab/`.
+Any group with purchased storage can have a group folder in both the Wynton Regular `/wynton/group/` area and the Wynton Protected `/wynton/protected/group/` area at the same time, e.g. `/wynton/group/boblab/` and `/wynton/protected/group/boblab/`.
 In that case, the group quota usage would include group-owned files in both areas.
-Your lab can also request to create a subgroup (e.g. `boblab-phi`) to [self-manage the quota](/hpc/howto/group-quota.html) for PHI-only data storage (e.g. `/wynton/protected/group/boblab-phi/`), and it could be allocated as part of the parent quota.
+Your lab can also request to create a subgroup (e.g. `boblab-phi`) to [self-manage the quota](/hpc/howto/group-quota.html) for Protected-only data storage (e.g. `/wynton/protected/group/boblab-phi/`), and it could be allocated as part of the parent quota.

-PHI projects under `/wynton/protected/projects/` are for controlling access to IRB related data, where the IRB access group does not encompass the whole PI group or where the access group encompasses selected members of more than one PI group.
+Wynton Protected projects under `/wynton/protected/projects/` are for controlling access to IRB related data, where the IRB access group does not encompass the whole PI group or where the access group encompasses selected members of more than one PI group.
 The quota for the